 State Tax Credit for Health Insurance

 Oklahoma offers a two-year, nonrefundable credit for small employers that that (a) have done business in the state for at least one year; (b) have not, within the 15 preceding months of offering to purchase the state-certified plan, provided group health insurance to at least 75% of its employees who are residents of the state and work an average of 24 hours or more a week for the employer; (c) offer the state-certified basic health benefits plan to all eligible employees; and (d) pay 50% or more of the full cost of the premium attributable to the employee for which the credit is claimed.
 An eligible employee is an employee, proprietor, or partner of the employer claiming the credit who (a) is a state resident, (b) works an average of 24 hours a week or more for the employer, and (c) was not covered by a group health insurance policy or plan offered by the same employer within the 15 months preceding the offer to purchase a state-certified basic health benefits plan.
 Credit amounts to $15/on the per eligible employee.

 This program is a subsidy for Part D recipients with resources under $13,070 (or $26,120 for a couple) to receive money towards a Medicare prescription drug plan.
 The benchmark of support is different depending on which region of the country you live in.
 In Oklahoma in 2012, the low-income subsidy was $31.53 per month.

 If you live in Oklahoma, consult with one of our MedicareSolutions.com insurance specialists to get personal assistance that is specific to your area.
-One of our experienced specialists can compare plans in your area and help you find the Medicare insurance benefits that are right for your needs.
+One of our experienced specialists can compare Oklahoma medicare insurance plans in your area and help you find the best medicare plan for your needs.